Flat Bands in Three-dimensional Lattice Models with Non-trivial Hopf Index: Conclusion

-{\em Conclusion:} In conclusion, we study flat bands with non-trivial Hopf and Chern number in a 3D lattice model.
-We show that such a lattice model exhibiting Hopf number can be constructed from a 2D Chern insulator.
+In conclusion, we study flat bands with non-trivial Hopf and Hopf-Chern number in 3D lattice models.
+We find that a pure Hopf model can host perfect flat band without incorporating any long-range hopping beyond its usual range of hopping.
+We further show a lattice model exhibiting both Hopf and Chern invariant can be constructed from a 2D Chern insulator.
 Depending upon the parameters of the model Hamiltonian and crystal planes, completely or nearly flat bands are obtained.
-We further show that a 3D Hopf model with higher Chern number is realizable with only NN and NNN hopping similar to the $C=1$ model, but the presence of flat bands in all crystal planes is not guaranteed.
+We further show that a 3D model with higher Chern number is realizable with only NN and NNN hopping in the same setting, but the presence of flat bands in all crystal planes is not guaranteed.
 We point out that it is indeed an open problem to explore if any Chern model with arbitrary Chern number can be converted to a Hopf model with flat bands.
 This requires further investigation.
+In addition, since real materials involve many bands in their low energy spectra, it is desirable to find flat bands in multiband Hopf models.

 The lattice model proposed here is expected to be realizable in three-dimensional optical lattices of dipolar interacting spins.
 It has already been proposed that the standard Hopf insulators can be realized in polar molecules loaded in 3D optical lattices where dipolar interaction can be tuned to implement various hopping\cite{PhysRevLett.127.015301, PhysRevA.103.063322}.
 In addition, Hopf model has been shown to be realizable in a circuit\cite{PhysRevLett.130.057201}.
 Since the proposed set up in the current work requires only short range hopping than the standard Hopf model\cite{PhysRevLett.101.186805}, we believe that the flat bands and related Hopf physics can easily be achieved in 3D optical lattices with dipolar interaction and in an electric circuit.